-18 Feb Impact of Corona Virus on World Logistics
+18 Feb Impact of Coronavirus on the Logistics industry Worldwide

 China has been the go-to place for businesses across the globe when it comes to raw material procurement and still it ought to be the same.
 But post the outbreak, manufacturers from different parts are stepping back and thinking twice whether to go ahead or not.
 While several airlines have already stopped operating flights to China from different parts of the world, the exact number of halts are not yet known.
 But the numbers are expected to surge, and air freight movement might get disrupted more than what is currently happening.